hitobito/development/README.md

 ### WSL 2

-Install WSL 2 with Ubuntu using PowerShell.
+Install WSL 2 with Ubuntu using PowerShell (running as administrator).
 ```bash
 wsl --install
 ```